sul-cidr/mime-dh2025-slides/slides.md

 <!-- .slide: data-transition="fade" -->

 :::
-This is our first iteration of a pose similariy search interface.
+This is our first iteration of a search interface that allows searching for similar poses or actions.

 ---